ThingLink + Fingrid create virtual electricity power station environments for immersive, effective site safety training

 “ThingLink has been seen as a very good tool – today’s application improves security and makes navigating the substations much easier.”Veijo Siiankoski, Fingrid

-Feedback has been positive, with ThingLink perceived as a good platform to use for this type of virtual training; users have appreciated the ability to navigate virtually at substations and find out information without having to physically visit the site.
+Feedback has been positive, with ThingLink perceived as the ideal platform to use for this type of virtual training.
+Employees have appreciated the ability to navigate virtually at substations and find out information without having to physically visit the site.

 Virtual Tours for Employee Training